- 29 Aug 2023

 - Table Cache Timeout: Duration, in seconds, of the metadata caching timeout for tables used in this database.
 If left undefined, then the cache never expires.

 - Asynchronous Query Execution: Enable to run the database in asynchronous mode — this means that queries are executed on remote workers instead of the web server.
-This mode assumes that you have a Celery worker setup as well as a results backend.
 When enabled, this feature can prevent 504 Time out errors when running queries in SQL Editor.

 The Security panel is used to include additional connection details, as required by your database type.